 You won’t pass ACCA Strategic Business Reporting unless your written answers are up to scratch.
-The previous P2 exam relied more heavily on calculations but this paper is largely about written answers.

 “For SBR, there will be significantly more marks allocated to written answers than numerical answers.
 Simply practising numerical questions will not result in success in this examination and the written answers should be in sufficient depth to answer the question that is being asked.

 Brief narrative answers are unlikely to meet the requirement of the question even though the numerical content may be correct.
 This means that a thorough analysis of the question requirements is imperative.”

 To improve the quality of your written answers, it’s vital you plan before you start writing.
 Think about things like:

 - How many marks is this question worth?